Transparency & Traceability

 Almost every herb that goes into an InVine Botanicals formula is grown in our own Florida garden — lemongrass, lemon balm, rosemary, sweet basil, purple basil, Thai basil, lemon mint, peppermint, spearmint, lemon thyme, ginger, turmeric, cayenne, galangal, moringa, calendula, California poppy, cilantro, dill, echinacea, elderberry, horseradish, oregano, parsley, stevia, and yarrow.
 Black pepper, tea tree, eucalyptus, and lavender are sourced from trusted suppliers.
 If we grow it, we know exactly when it was harvested and how it was dried.

-We harvest at peak potency — typically just before or at first flowering, when aromatic and medicinal compound concentration is highest — then dry the herbs carefully before beginning the infusion.
-The infusion itself is slow: whole dried herbs steeped in cold-extracted organic oils for at least 8 weeks.
+We harvest at peak potency — typically just before or at first flowering, when aromatic compound concentration is highest — then dry the herbs carefully before beginning the infusion.
+The infusion itself is slow: whole dried herbs steeped in cold-extracted organic oils for 6-8 weeks depending on the herb used in the infusion.
 There are no shortcuts in this step.

 The sourced ingredients are chosen with the same care.
 Our beeswax comes from a local Tallahassee beekeeper.
 The carrier oils — organic olive oil and organic coconut oil — are sourced from trusted organic producers.
 Black pepper, essential oils (tea tree, eucalyptus, peppermint, and lavender), and vitamin E oil are sourced from reputable suppliers.
 Everything that isn’t grown here is chosen with the same intention as everything that is.